snaewe/omniorb/README.FIRST.txt

 READ ME FIRST!

-This is omniORB 4.1.x beta 2.
+This is omniORB 4.1.0 release candidate 1.

 omniORB is copyright AT&T Laboratories Cambridge, Apasphere Ltd and others.
 It is free software.
 The programs in omniORB are distributed